Which HIF policies cover pregnancy and birth related services?

 Insurance that’s worth the wait

-If you’re taking out maternity cover for the first time, the waiting period for all pregnancy and birth related services is 12 months.
+If you’re taking out pregnancy health insurance for the first time, the waiting period for all pregnancy and birth related services is 12 months.

-That means you’ll need to have held pregnancy and birth cover for 12 months prior to your delivery date - so remember, it’s important to plan ahead and take out private hospital insurance as early as possible.
+That means you’ll need to have held private health insurance for pregnancy for 12 months prior to your delivery date - so remember, it’s important to plan ahead and take out private hospital insurance as early as possible.
 That way, you’ll have already served your hospital waiting periods long before your new bub arrives.

 Please note that continuity in cover will not be offered if the financial date paid to with the previous health insurer is greater than 2 months from the commencement date with HIF.